bgamari/ghc-users-guide/content/using.rst

 -  GHC re-calculates the dependencies each time it is invoked, so the dependencies never get out of sync with the source.

--  Using the ``-j`` flag, you can compile modules in parallel.
+-  Using the :ghc-flag:`-j` flag, you can compile modules in parallel.
 Specify ``-j⟨N⟩`` to compile ⟨N⟩ jobs in parallel.

 Any of the command-line options described in the rest of this chapter